105.9 Academy FM Folkestone - Public File

 105.9 Academy FM Folkestone is very active in the support of local charities, and works with a number of organisations to broadcast their message.

-Charities we have worked with in recent months include: The Folkestone Rainbow Centre, The Lord Whisky Animal Sanctuary, St Saviours Community Centre, The British Red Cross.
+Charities we have worked with in the past include: The Folkestone Rainbow Centre, The Lord Whisky Animal Sanctuary, St Saviours Community Centre, The British Red Cross.
 105.9 Academy FM – Folkestone supports local charities and non-profit organisations through its Community Contacts feature.
 Details are broadcast of the work of the charity and what they offer people in need, and appeals are made for volunteers when necessary.

 105.9 Academy FM – Folkestone will support, attend and broadcasts from local events whenever possible, and promote them in its ‘What’s On’ guide feature which is on-air throughout the day, seven days a week.